JoshuaHM-p4/planet-indigo/stateful_shark_tank_report.md

 1. **Chat UI Template (Medium Effort):** Building a responsive React/Vanilla JS chat interface that manages `session_id` and arrays of messages.
 2. **Stateful Backend Boilerplate (High Effort):** Writing a rock-solid AWS Lambda function that safely unpacks the API Gateway proxy event, injects the `session_id` into the `InvokeAgent` API, and formats the output into the strict multi-shark JSON contract.
 3. **KiroCLI/Agent Templates (High Effort):** Writing the declarative YAML/JSON files required for KiroCLI or Harness so students can deploy their Agent infrastructure with a single terminal command.
-4. **AWS Account Provisioning (High Effort):** Configuring IAM roles in 20 Workshop Studio accounts that allow Bedrock Agent creation (which requires complex trust policies).
+4. **AWS Account Provisioning (High Effort):** Configuring IAM roles in 20 Workshop Studio accounts (one per Squad) that allow Bedrock Agent creation, S3, API Gateway, and Lambda execution.
+By sharing accounts per Squad, organizers bypass the nightmare of cross-account IAM roles.

 ---

 ### 4. Process (Workshop Flow)

-With the gamified "Sharks vs. Entrepreneurs" mechanic, the workshop flows as follows:
+The workshop organizes students into "Squads" (1 DCCI member + 1 DAI member) sharing a single AWS account.
+The flow is as follows:

-* **Phase 1: The Build (90 minutes)**
+* **Phase 1: The Build (90 minutes - Internal Collaboration)**
-  * *DAI / Shark Teams:* Focus entirely on AI.
-Use KiroCLI to deploy the Bedrock Agent.
-They spend the time aggressively tuning the multi-persona prompts (e.g., Dogecoin Dan, Brutal VC) to be tough negotiators.
+  * *DAI Member (The Shark Engineer):* Focuses entirely on AI in their shared account.
+Uses KiroCLI to deploy the Bedrock Agent.
+They spend the time aggressively tuning the multi-persona prompts to be tough negotiators.
-  * *DCCI / Entrepreneur Teams:* Focus entirely on Cloud Infra.
-Deploy the S3 Frontend, build the API Gateway, and write the AWS Lambda function that will eventually call the Bedrock Agent.
+  * *DCCI Member (The Cloud Engineer):* Focuses entirely on Cloud Infra in the same account.
+Deploys the S3 Frontend, builds the API Gateway, and writes the AWS Lambda function.
-* **Phase 2: The Integration (30 minutes)**
+* **Phase 2: The Integration (30 minutes - Internal Handshake)**
-  * The Cross-Department Handshake: DAI teams hand over their `Agent ID` and `Alias ID`.
-DCCI teams inject this into their Lambda function, successfully bridging the DCCI frontend/network with the DAI AI backend.
+  * The Cross-Department Handshake: The DAI teammate hands over their `Agent ID` and `Alias ID` to their DCCI teammate.
+The DCCI teammate injects this into the Lambda function, successfully bridging their Squad's frontend/network with the AI backend without needing cross-account IAM.
-* **Phase 3: The Shark Tank (60 minutes)**
+* **Phase 3: The Shark Tank (60 minutes - External Competition)**
-  * **The Dynamic:** DCCI Offense vs. DAI AI Defense.
+  * **The Dynamic:** Squad vs. Squad (Network Layer Attack).
-  * DCCI Entrepreneurs pitch their ideas using the Chat UI they hosted, which connects to the DAI group's Shark AI.
+  * DCCI Entrepreneurs take the public API Gateway URL from a *rival* Squad.
+They paste it into their Chat UI and pitch their ideas to the rival Squad's Shark AI.
   * The AI Sharks respond, asking tough follow-up questions.
   * Entrepreneurs scramble to defend their startups in the chat in a timed 5-minute round.
   * **Scoring/Win Conditions:**